Mr-Precise/EspFlasher/README.md

 # EspFlasher

-Espressif WIFI chip download tool，GUI for esptool，mainly for linux platform，eliminates the discomfort of typing commands every time.
+Espressif WIFI chip download tool, GUI for esptool, mainly for linux platform, eliminates the discomfort of typing commands every time.
-Currently used for ESP8266，it can be used for ESP32 with slight modification if needed.
+Currently used for ESP8266, it can be used for ESP32 with slight modification if needed.

 ## Build & install
 ### Dependencies: